 I called up two people who I place a lot of trust in and got their opinions as to what I should do.
 One of the people said that justice must be served.
 Charlie committed the crime, it deserved punishment; plain and simple.
 The other person I spoke to held the opposite opinion.
 He asked me several questions that got me to think differently.
 Charlie had no history of violence and because the confinement to jail would affect other people, I should let this offense go.

 I felt no relief.
 I still had a load on my shoulders.
-With time, it lessened but still till this day (the incident happened almost two years ago) I regret not reporting the crime.
+With time, it lessened but still till this day (the incident happened in 2011) I regret not reporting the crime.
 The fact that Charlie continues to act towards me in a negative way makes me think thoughts like, “Why didn’t I dial that last button and report the crime?
 Why did I choose to show mercy but Charlie never seemed to realize how close he/she was to justifiable punishment?”

 I may never know the answers to those questions.
 Charlie may continue his/her unfair treatment of me.
 However, I will never know what might have happened if I didn’t show mercy and went ahead with turning Charlie in.